MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/quality-updates-schedule.md

 | Station 6 | November 19 to November 22, 2024 | December 14 to December 15, 2024 |

 > [!IMPORTANT]
-> 1. 10.0.39 Release-8 has been cancelled due to the upcoming holiday deployments freeze and microsoft will not push the updates.
+> 1. 10.0.39 Release-8 have been cancelled due to the forthcoming holiday freeze.
-> 2. This PQU release can be applied to your environments by applying manually.
+> 2. This PQU build is made available in the LCS --> Shared Asset Library to self-deploy.

 ### <a name="schedule"></a> Proactive quality update upcoming 10.0.40 Release-4 train schedule